HL7/US-Core/input/intro-notes/StructureDefinition-us-core-practitioner-intro.md

 **Profile specific implementation guidance:**

-- <span class="bg-success" markdown="1">Servers that support only US Core Practitioner Profile **SHALL** provide implementation specific guidance how to access a provider’s location and contact information using only the Practitioner resource.</span><!-- new-content -->
+- Servers that support only US Core Practitioner Profile **SHALL** provide implementation specific guidance how to access a provider’s location and contact information using only the Practitioner resource.
-- <span class="bg-success" markdown="1">It is important to balance the privacy of healthcare workers with the patient’s right to access information.
-Only professional/work contact information about the practitioner should be available to the patient (such as a work address or office telephone number).</span><!-- new-content -->
+- It is important to balance the privacy of healthcare workers with the patient’s right to access information.
+Only professional/work contact information about the practitioner should be available to the patient (such as a work address or office telephone number).
 - This profile may be referenced by different capability statements, such as the [Conformance requirements for the US Core Server], or a provider directory capability statement.

 {% include link-list.md %}